 The Company's income tax benefit (expense) was \$(124) and \$(89) for the three months ended June 30, 2017 and 2018, respectively, and \$2,139 and \$(177) for the six months ended June 30, 2017 and 2018, respectively.
 Tax benefit (expense) for all periods was comprised of taxes due on the Company's U.S. and foreign operations.
-The decrease in the Company's income tax expense for the three months ended June 30, 2018 as compared to the three months ended June 30, 2017 was primarily due to a decrease in the foreign tax expense attributable to the CEC Combination (see Note 4).
-The increase in the Company's income tax expense for the six months ended June 30, 2018 as compared to the six months ended June 30, 2017 was primarily due to a decrease in the deferred tax benefit attributed to the reduction of goodwill amortization following the BP Transaction (see Note 3).
+The decrease in the Company's income tax expense for the three months ended June 30, 2018 as compared to the three months ended June 30, 2017 was primarily due to a decrease in the Company's income tax expense for the six months ended June 30, 2017 was primarily due to a decrease in the deferred tax benefit attributed to the reduction of goodwill amortization following the BP Transaction (see Note 3).
 The effective tax rates for the three and six months ended June 30, 2017 and 2018 are different from the federal statutory tax rate primarily due to losses for which no tax benefit has been recognized.